dinvincible98/Autonomous_Jackal_Explorer/README.md

 #### Part3: People Tracking
 For people tracking feature, I used hdl_people tracking package which can detect walking pedestrains by extracting information from the pointcloud data.

-To run the people tracking:
+To run the people tracking, open a new terminal:

+On remote PC:

         1. source setup_laptop.bash
         2. roslaunch jackal_slam hdl_people_tracking.launch